Summary:

 - All THIS is My own glorious māyā śakti.
 Just like a lucid dreamer, says “All THIS is power of My own Mind”.

-- METAPHOR: The cleaner the water (mind) in the bucket, the more sunlight can penetrate it.
+- METAPHOR: The cleaner the water (mind) in the bucket, the more sunlight (atma) can fully reflect on it without diffusion nor movement.

 VERSE 16 will continue next session…